taskcluster/taskcluster-worker/engines/qemu/test-image/README.md

 ========================

 This QEMU engine has two binary test images:
-  * `tinycore-setup.tar.lz4`, an image for easily rebuilding the test image,
+  * `tinycore-setup.tar.zstd`, an image for easily rebuilding the test image,
-  * `tinycore-worker.tar.lz4`, a test image running qemu-guest-tools on boot.
+  * `tinycore-worker.tar.zstd`, a test image running qemu-guest-tools on boot.

 You can download these with `./download.sh`, and upload them again using `./upload.sh`.
 To keep git lean and fast we store these in an S3 bucket with